jiggoha/napoleon-chat/README.md

   * Shuffling and dealing the deck of cards
   * After 4 players join, the deck is dealt and each player sees their hands
   * Hands are sorted after being dealt
+  * Remove card when player clicks to play it
+  * Only allows players to play a card when it is their turn

 TODO